aknisly/fog-docs/getting_started/fog_client_example_tasks.rst

 Change Host name
 ================

+.. note:: As of Nov., 2021, this module isn't working with Linux Mint.
+A work-around is to change the hostname in a post-installation script.

 The host name of the machine can be set via the Fog Web UI.

 This is often used in combination with deploying an image; after deployment the machine has the computer name as set in the image or by sysprep.